dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ip.
 Once that private ip is known, insert it into the primitive list in module2b.
 Since module2d uses that list to create the synthetic registry_entrys, it just needs to get it from the module2b json file and append it to the synthetic registry_entry.
 Once it is there it will flow into the rest of the upstream modules (module2e, 2f).

-- Reapply the security group rules from module2 at the orchestration layer, after the reboot in module2e and prior to the resurrection of the node in module2f

-### Code implemation strategy for the security group (SG) reapplication: Nuances in multi-processing environments

-The code implementation to replay the SG rules on the ghost nodes of module2e after the reboot of the ghost nodes deserves explanation.
-Module2 SG rule application is very complicated because module2 is a multi-processing implementation.
-Module2e, on the other hand is not multi-processed and the reapplication of the SG rules to the ghost nodes is much more simpler.

-The rationale behind both of these implementations deserves a deep explanation on the naunaces of multi-processing and AWS API calls.

-This explanation is given in the UPDATE after this.

 ### Part6: Code Review